radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Figure 7.2: Replication Flow within a Cluster

-### Inter-cluster Replication for Universal Directory Stores
+### Inter-cluster Replication for RadiantOne Directory Stores

-After RadiantOne is configured in each environment, configure inter-cluster replication for all applicable Universal Directory stores.
+After RadiantOne is configured in each environment, configure inter-cluster replication for all applicable directory stores.

 >[!warning]
 >When installing multiple clusters, use different cluster names.
 Inter-cluster replication relies on the names to identify replication events.